George Soros: Reflexivity, financial markets, and economic theory

-A recent example of reflexivity in modern financial markets is that of the debt and equity of housing markets.
+A recent example (circa 2008) of reflexivity in modern financial markets is that of the debt and equity of housing markets.
 Lenders began to make more money available to more people in the 1990s to buy houses.
 More people bought houses with this larger amount of money, thus increasing the prices of these houses.
-Lenders looked at their balance sheets which not only showed that they had made more loans, but that the collaterals backing the loans – the value of the houses – had gone up (because more money was chasing the same amount of housing, relatively).
+Lenders looked at their balance sheets, which not only showed that they had made more loans, but that the collaterals backing the loans – the value of the houses – had gone up (because more money was chasing the same amount of housing, relatively).
 Thus they lent out more money because their balance sheets looked good, and prices rose higher still.

 This was further amplified by public policy.
 In the US, home loans were guaranteed by the Federal government.
 Many national governments saw home ownership as a positive outcome and so introduced grants for first-time home buyers and other financial subsidies, such as the exemption of a primary residence from capital gains taxation.
 These further encouraged house purchases, leading to further price rises and further relaxation of lending standards.

 The concept of reflexivity attempts to explain why markets moving from one equilibrium state to another tend to overshoot or undershoot.
-Soros's theories were originally dismissed by economists, but have received more attention after the 2008 crash including becoming the focus of an issue of the Journal of Economic Methodology.
+Soros's theories were originally dismissed by economists, but received more attention after the 2008 financial crisis, becoming the focus of an issue of the Journal of Economic Methodology.

 The notion of reflexivity provides an explanation of the theories of complexity economics, as developed at the Santa Fe Institute, although Soros had not publicized his views at the time the discipline was originally developed there in the 1980s.